 Why did you re-implement all standard tools, services and standard applications from scratch instead of interfacing already existing and more mature ones ?

+The easiest is to use a metaphor: if you design a new car with a significantly more powerful engine.
+What will append ?
+All other parts, I mean the gearbox, the chassis, etc, will break.
 In Pliant, reusing mainstream applications brought a consistency issue (they all have their own way of doing things so that the overall thing would look like a patchwork, a good example being configuration files), then interfaces are weak points (complex objects cannot be shared among heterogeneous applications), and finally current mainstream applications are crazily big so that digging in when something goes wrong is very expensive if even possible.
+See 'Optimizing the service versus cost ratio in your computing system' article for extra details on the subject.

 What can I run FullPliant on ?